fjaderboll/pytradfri-rest/README.md

 # TODO

-* Add support for changing colors
+* Add support for changing color temp
 * Add option for none static tokens and sessions
-* Create set group blind endpoint
 * Remove `Werkzeug==0.16.1` from `requirements.txt` once compile bug in newer version is fixed